 - Grade A: A solid layer of many flat, equal-sized cells is formed.

 - Grade B: The outer cell layer is uneven, and some cells look granular.

-- Grade C: The embryo cells are dark or look granular, and the outer cell layer is very uneven.
+- Grade C: The embryo cells are dark or look granular, and the outer cell layer is uneven.

 How to Report Embryo Grading in IVF?

-In reporting embryo grading with two letters, the first letter indicates the ICM degree, and the second indicates the trophectoderm degree.
+In reporting embryo quality grading with two letters, the first indicates the ICM degree, and the second indicates the trophectoderm degree.
 For example, grade AB indicates that the embryo has a high-quality inner cell mass (ICM) with grade A and a good trophectoderm (cells surrounding the blastocyst) with grade B.

 Transferring Early-Stage Embryo